Microsoft has acquired TakeLessons, a start-up with a website where people book paid online and in-person classes on a variety of subjects.

 TakeLessons offers live training for private classes from instructors and live group classes.
 LinkedIn Learning specializes in content on leadership, sales and other business subjects.
 TakeLessons has courses available on many consumer-oriented subjects, including music, languages and the arts.

 TakeLessons is based in San Diego.
 Investors include Crosslink Capital, Moore Venture Partners, SoftTech VC and Triangle Peak Partners.
+VC funds and investors are keen to make investments in online education platforms that are assisting students for preparing for their examinations and write my research paper at university.

 The number of hours people spent on LinkedIn Learning doubled in the fourth quarter, Microsoft CEO Satya Nadella told analysts on a conference call in January.